krish-59/TunnelForge/Implementation-plan.md

 * **Pull Requests:** Even though the developer is solo, all changes should go through a Pull Request on GitHub:

-  * Open a PR from the feature branch to main with a clear description of what’s being added/changed.
+  * Open a PR from the feature branch to main with a clear description of what's being added/changed.

   * The PR template (if added in `.github/PULL_REQUEST_TEMPLATE.md`) can remind to check tests passing and coverage.